You are the princess we feed to the dragon.

 Whatever he meant by it, the phrase stuck with me.
-I felt there was a prescience to it, like the smallest invisible string had been pulled ever so slightly, one connecting the past to the future.
+I felt there was a prescience to it, like the smallest invisible string had been pulled slightly, one connecting the past to the future.
 “You are the princess we feed to the dragon.”

 At the time, I was a frail nineteen-year-old cashier hauling heavy buckets of ice cubes to fill the drink station in a fast-food restaurant.
 My coworker had been silently watching me carrying out this sweaty task as he stood at his burger station.
 He blurted this out as I came by to fill another bucket with ice.
-He was a macho, arrogant guy I didn’t like very much, he had a nasty habit of giving people derogatory nicknames behind their backs.
+He was a macho, arrogant guy I didn’t like very much.
+He had a nasty habit of giving people derogatory nicknames behind their backs.
 I always wondered what mine was.
 From his odd comment, I guessed it was probably “virgin-princess” or “dragon-feed”.

 Later, when we were alone in the break room, he confided in me that he liked to sit in his car alone with the windows rolled up, in a cloud of pot smoke, contemplating life.
 He had a very nihilistic, cynical view of the world; he didn’t think highly of anyone except his mom.
 He never knew his biological father, she had raised him alone.
 He was just a few years older than me and had had a hard life: in and out of schools, in and out of gangs, in and out of drug dealing.
 His mom later married and relocated the family up north to try to put distance between him and the gangs.
 He had a younger half-brother, whom he was clearly jealous of and enjoyed picking-on.
 “Someone needs to toughen him up.” he explained, “So I rough him up, punch him whenever I can.
 I try to give him a hard time.
 He needs to get tougher.”
 I shook my head in disapproval, I hate bullying.
 “C’mon, I’m just messing with you!” he said, but I knew he had been telling me the truth the first time.
 He had let his guard down with me, told me things about himself that he didn’t tell most people, things he normally kept in the dark.

 In all my interactions with people, I often think I can see a pattern, at the very least, a common thread: Generally, people are not intimidated by me.
 You could say I have the opposite of the “resting bitch face”, you could say I have the “innocent and completely harmless bitch face”.
 Publicly, I have only two settings: cheerful and polite, or quiet and polite.
-My parents believed the best virtue was humility and made sure, a bit overzealously, that I never ever thought I was better than anyone else, that I remained humble at all times.
+My parents believed the best virtue was humility and made sure, rather overzealously, that I never ever thought I was better than anyone else, that I remained humble at all times.
 It makes me especially great at customer service jobs, something I’ve always gotten praised for.
 Complete strangers ask me for directions, sometimes to look after their children for a moment.
 Don’t get me wrong, this not something I’m proud of, nor is it something I’m ashamed about.
 It is, in all honesty, a very painful quality to have.
 I’ve been told to “get some confidence” more often than I’d like to admit (and still do) in the most snub-nosed, condescending ways.
 Being perceived as harmless has even threatened my life several times.
 When traveling alone, I was occasionally approached by strange men who wished to take me on “special private tours”.
 I have been groped and sexually harassed by men I worked with and by complete strangers.
 I was once in an abusive relationship.